givingjar/blog.givingjar.org/_posts/2016-04-27-charity-spotlight-michigan-womens-historical-center.md

 ## For Nonprofits

-If you want to start a nonprofit, look to fill a specific niche in a cause you care about.
+If you want to start a nonprofit, Emily suggests filling a specific niche in a cause you care about.
 Make sure to talk to others who are doing similar things, too.
 Networking is a great way to learn and it provides a support group for helping each other succeed.

 ## For Volunteers

 Charities want to make the most effective use of volunteers as possible.
 If there's a unique skill that you bring to the table, make sure to mention it.
 It doesn't even have to relate to the charity's cause.
-If you are good at social media and notice that a charity doesn't post frequently, ask to do it for them.
-You can open new doors for charities.
+Emily uses social media as an example.
+It's an important function for charities these days, so if you find a charity that doesn't post regularly, offer to do it for them!
+Your help can open new doors for charities.

 ## Get Involved